-Threat Assessments
+• Threat Assessments

-Miami-Dade County Public Schools (M-DCPS) has a mandated set of procedures for threat assessments.
-Schools must establish a Threat Assessment Team comprised of an administrator, counselor, teacher, and law enforcement officer.
+Miami-Dade County Public Schools (M-DCPS) has a mandated set of procedures for threat management overseen by a District Threat Management Coordinator.
+Schools must establish School-Based Threat Management Teams comprised of an administrator, counselor, teacher, and law enforcement officer.
 The schools utilize a problem-solving approach to harm prevention that involves assessment and intervention with students who threaten violence or harm.
 When a preliminary determination is made, that a student poses a threat of violence the team shall further convene to determine the best course of action.
 Authorized members of the team may obtain criminal history record information, if applicable.
 Students determined to be at-risk for violence will be referred for mental health services as applicable.
-Threat assessments and disciplinary procedures are separate processes.
-Regardless of whether a threat is determined to be transient, serious substantive, or very serious substantive, appropriate disciplinary procedures shall be followed in accordance with the Code of Student Conduct.
+Threat management and disciplinary procedures are separate processes.
+Regardless of whether a threat is determined to low medium and high, appropriate disciplinary procedures shall be followed in accordance with the Code of Student Conduct.